Welcome! There have been hits on this site

 The programme recorded that the Carnegie Hall concert "will be his first appearance before a white audience".

 Big Bill was a stand-in for Robert Johnson, who had been murdered in Mississippi in August that year.
 Hammond heard about Johnson's death just a week before the concert was due to take place.
 According to John Sebastian (1939) Big Bill bought a new pair of shoes and travelled to New York by bus for the concert.
 Where he travelled from is, however, left dangling.
-The inference of the text is that it was from Arkansas, but by by late 1938 Bill was established as a session man and as a solo performer in Chicago and within weeks of the 1938 concert Bill was recording with small groups in a studio in the windy city.
+The inference of the text is that it was from Arkansas, but as noted above, by by late 1938 Bill was established as a session man and band leader, and as a solo performer in Chicago.
+Within weeks of the 1938 concert Bill was recording with small groups in a studio in the windy city.

 In the 1938 programme, Big Bill performed (accompanied by boogie pianist Albert Ammons) "It Was Just a Dream" which had the audience rocking with laughter at the lines,